arcanemachine/hetzner-dns-tools/README.md

 ```

-To get all data for the zone by using the zone's domain name:
+To return all data for the zone by using the zone's domain name:

 ```
 from zone_get import zone_get